 1. The Cost Barrier

-Fusion 360: Offers a subscription model (~$500/year) and a Free Personal Use license.
+Fusion 360: Offers a flexible subscription model (~$500/year) and a generous Free Personal Use license for hobbyists.

-2. Hardware Requirements (Hidden Costs)
+2. Hardware Requirements (The Hidden Cost)

 For SolidWorks Users